sis750/02-programming/README.md

 # January 24: Basics of R Programming

 Time to get serious about data analysis projects in R. This week we introduce core skills related to workflow, R packages, data input/output, basic exploration, and version control.
+We'll also continue building literate programming skills in R Markdown.

 ## Preparation
 - Review [R Survival Guide](https://austin-hart-pols.github.io/SurvivalGuide/), Chs 3 and 4
 - Jenny Bryan’s [Stat 545 text](https://stat545.com/), Chs 2 and 5
 - Make sure you've configured Git and linked RStudio with your GitHub account.

+## Materials
+- `trash_wheels.csv` dataset
+- [R crash course]<https://sis750.github.io/rprogramming.md> guide
+- [Guide to markdown]<https://github.com/sis750/markdown.Rmd> and [the rendered output]<https://github.com/sis750/markdown.pdf>

 ## Assessments
 - Problem Set 2 is due in hard copy on January 31.
-- Extra Credit: it's all around you if only you look for it...
+- Extra Credit: it's all around you.
+All you have to do is look...